getyoti/yoti-dotnet-sdk/README.md

 The `profile` object provides a set of attributes corresponding to user attributes.
 Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Dashboard.

+## Running the Example

+1) Open the Example.sln solution in Visual Studio, found in the [/src](/src) folder
+1) Run the [Example.csproj](src/Example/Example.csproj) with your browser of choice
+1) The page should open automatically with URL `http://localhost:57045/Account/Login`

 ## API Coverage

 * Activity Details